typst/hayagriva/docs/file-format.md

 - `scene`.
 A part of a show or another type of performed media, typically all taking place in the same location (default parent: `video`).
 - `artwork`.
 A form of artistic/creative expression (default parent: `exhibition`).
 - `patent`.
 A technical document deposited at a government agency that describes an invention to legally limit the rights of reproduction to the inventors.
 - `case`.
-Reference to a legal case that was or is to be heared at a court of law.
+Reference to a legal case that was or is to be heard at a court of law.
 - `newspaper`.
 The issue of a newspaper that was published on a given day.
 - `legislation`.
 Legal document or draft thereof that is, is to be, or was to be enacted into binding law (default parent: `anthology`).
 - `manuscript`.
 Written document that is submitted as a candidate for publication.